 As you learn to "go with the flow," this seated forward bend pose will aid you on your journey.

 May you release and flow with your own life's journey as you practice the seated forward bend pose.
 May you develop your own home practice, to free you of ego and effort, so that you may heal your body, mind and soul!
-If you need assistance in your journey to health and healing, I would be happy to be your guide.
-Please visit my holistic health coaching page, for more information.
 You do not have to let fear rule your life!
 Namaste!